The Clarke family of Suffolk

 Clarke family connections

-My Clarke family are linked to only a couple of known my ancestral families so far, including:
+My Clarke family are linked to only three of known my ancestral families so far, including: